Bills hang on for 34-31 wild-card win over Dolphins - WHIZ News

 It was a sloppy game and a lengthy saga lasting nearly four hours between two division rivals, and the outcome fitting after the two teams split their regular-season series in games decided by a combined five points.
 The Dolphins beat Buffalo 21-19 at Miami in September, with the Bills rallying to beat Miami 32-29 last month.

-The Dolphins played tough in a game they entered as 13 1/2-point underdogs, according to FanDuel Sportsbook, without minus numerous offensive starters, including quarterback Tua Tagovailoa, who is still in the concussion protocol and backup Teddy Bridgewater who is dealing with a dislocated pinky finger.
+The Dolphins played tough in a game they entered as 13 1/2-point underdogs, according to FanDuel Sportsbook, without numerous offensive starters, including quarterback Tua Tagovailoa, who is still in the concussion protocol, and backup Teddy Bridgewater who is dealing with a dislocated pinky finger.

 “That was the hand that was dealt, and that was part of the story that we were willing to complete,” coach Mike McDaniel said.
 “I’m heartbroken for the guys because they didn’t want their season to end and they did everything they could.”